coderanger/octan_demo/README.md

 * Relatively manual service discovery between tiers, via Terraform interpolation.
 * Bastion hosts are running as plain instances instead of ASGs so they will not be automatically restarted if Amazon "oopses" them.
+* No warning is shown to users during backend downtime.
+This could be fixed with a more complex Nginx config to return a static warning if the backend service is not responding.
+* No full-stack integration tests.
+This could be added with kitchen-terraform potentially, but is out of scope for this demo.

 Several of these problems could be solved by using a more standard database backend rather than local file storage.